corbt/pypeline/doc/intro.rst

 The Basics
 ==========

-You only have to understand two concepts to get started with Pypeline: databases and collections.
+You only have to understand two concepts to get started with Pypeline DB: databases and collections.
 A *Database* is just a simple wrapper for a LevelDB database on disk, which is stored as a directory.
 A *collection* is a group of documents in a database that are grouped together and can be worked